 We recently had to rent a smaller car when our one was being repaired and that one was classed as a mini SUV too.
 That one felt super cramped inside and a little bit like we were all sitting on top of each other.
 I was really pleasantly surprised with the Kia Niro 2 at just how spacious it felt inside.
 The ceiling height is really generous which is fantastic for ever growing children and my 6 foot tall husband.
 However, he did say that he felt the front window didn’t offer enough visibility from the higher point and he wished it could have been slightly higher.

 So inside the Kia Niro 2 I was instantly taken back by all the buttons available.
 There are so many different things you can control inside.
 There are options for lane assist features and Hill-Start assist and cruise control.
 There is also a speed limiter option too which I quite like the idea of.
 In the Kia Niro 2 there is a 7 inch touchscreen navigation system.
 This has TomTom already loaded with European maps.
 This touchscreen also displays the rear reversing camera which took a while for me to get used too but super handy.
+These safety additions are really useful features and help make the Kia much easier to maneuver.
 I loved all the automatic features though such as the auto lights and rain-sensitive wipers.
 This gave me two less things to worry about when we were out as a family.

 Inside just felt super technical and modern.
 I loved the digital speedo that you can set to appear.
 But there’s also loads of options you can scroll through which my video shows below.
 I quite liked seeing the driving style and was pleased to see that I had zero aggressive driving moments over the five days that we had the car.
 I actually found myself feeling super confident driving the Kia Niro 2 and especially enjoyed school runs as I didn’t feel I was overpowering the road like usual.
 We managed to get 49.8mpg which was significantly better than our usual 15mpg (hides in shame) and despite doing a long journey to and from Essex we did not need to top up any petrol in five days.